WICG/view-transitions/explainer.md

 - **image**: This contains the cached image, which may paint outside the parent elements.
 This would be a replaced element so CSS properties like `object-fit` will be supported.
 This element is absolutely positioned at 0, 0 and has a width and height of 100%, although the image may paint outside of its own bounds, similar to how a `box-shadow` is painted outside of an element's bounds.
 - **child transition elements**: If this transition element is a 'transition container', child transition elements will be nested here.

 These elements will be accessible to the developer via pseudo-elements.
-The default animations specified by the UA are set up using a dynamic UA stylesheet.
+The default animations specified by the user agent are set up using a dynamic user agent stylesheet.
 This allows developers to customize the transition by overriding the default styles with developer provided CSS.

 ### Mixing in elements from Page-B and associating them with transition elements from Page-A